chronosphereio/calyptia-vivo/docs/Vivo_BasicUsage.md

-If you require inspect an specific line,  you can expand it by clicking the label with the “Open” legend that appears at the right-most place of the line you are located at.
+If you require inspecting a specific line, you can expand it by clicking the label with the “Open” legend that appears at the right-most place of the line you are located at.

 For example:
 ![Img 2](img/Image_2.png)